 District and State Assessment Information

-This page is maintained by Dr. Alexander Wyeth, Assistant Superintendent for the Norwood Public Schools.
+This page is periodically maintained by Dr. JJ Muñoz, Assistant Superintendent for Curriculum for the Norwood Public Schools.
 Suggestions for improvement are always welcome.

 - District Testing Calendar

 - MCAS State Test Results.
 Also see DESE District and School Profiles

 - ACCESS State Test Results for ELLs: See DESE District and School Profiles

 - Accountability Results

 - State's Growth Model and How Student Growth Percentiles (SGP) Work

 - SAT Results: See DESE District and School Profiles

 - AP Results: See DESE District and School Profiles